NewEnglandSkiHistory.com SkiNewEngland.net

 The Sugar T-Bar circa the 1950s

 In April 1946, Hogback Mountain Ski Lift, Inc. was incorporated with a planned capitalization of $50,000.
 Brattleboro Outing Club members John Dunham, Floyd Messenger, and Leslie "Les" Billings served as the company's President, Treasurer, general manager/ski school director, respectively.
 Other directors included Harold White, James Negley Cooke (also involved with Mt.
-Mansfield and the planned Mad River Glen development), Ernest Gibson, George Mason, Dr. Richard Stevens, Charles Toms, and Nelson Withington. $10 shares of stock were sold in 10-share blocks.
+Mansfield and the planned Mad River Glen development), future Governor Ernest Gibson, George Mason, Dr. Richard Stevens, Charles Toms, and Nelson Withington. $10 shares of stock were sold in 10-share blocks.
 Meanwhile, a 10-year lease was signed with property owner Harold White.

 Plans for the project emerged in May 1946 as Les Billings started work on clearing trails and the lift line.
 A 2,310 foot long by 475 foot vertical diesel-powered Constam T-Bar was to be installed by John A. Roebling's Sons Company and Livermore Bailey with an uphill capacity of 900 riders per hour.
 A base warming hut, complete with toilets, was to be designed by Alan Bartlett.
 A columnist for the Brattleboro Reformer was critical of the "rather plain name," noting "Hogback Mountain will not attract those who are looking for a descriptive name like Snow Valley or Paradise Peak.
 But the skier is not attracted by a name."